 No Red Ink

-We watch our budget carefully.
-Unlike many universities, we have more faculty than administrators and we operate without a lot of frills.
-We push as many tuition dollars as possible to the classroom.
-Which is right where they belong.
+Unlike many universities, we have more faculty than administrators and we operate without a lot of frills and unnecessary expenses.
+We watch our budget carefully and push as many tuition dollars as possible to the classroom.
+Right where they belong.

 New Buildings, No Debt

 At Francis Marion University, we’ve added a half dozen new academic facilities over the past decade, without borrowing any money.
-Tuition dollars don’t go to debt, which is good news for you.
+We understand that financial responsibility means costs savings for our students.
+Your tuition dollars don’t go to debt, which is good news for you.

 Clemson University: $1,414

 Winthrop University: $1,186

 Coastal Carolina University: $890